Jing-Lavinia/SP500-ML-Alpha/README.md

 ![Performance Dashboard](reports/performance_dashboard.png)

 The top panel shows the ML Ensemble cumulative return reaching **~400%** against SPY's ~200% over the backtest window, with a consistently positive rolling 252-day Sharpe that only dipped negative briefly during the 2022 rate-shock bear market.
-The Factor IC heatmap (bottom) reveals `IntradayMom` and `Momentum_252` as the most persistently positive IC contributors across the entire 7-year panel.

 ---